Doctoral dissertations in the Faculty of Social Sciences

 If the members of the grading committee do not reach agreement on grading all the criteria, each member of the grading committee fills in her/his own form and returns it to the doctoral education services at the faculty by email to: valt-postgrad@helsinki.fi

-Once the custos’ report and the opponent’s statement have been submitted to the Faculty’s doctoral student services, the Faculty Council will make the final decision on the approval and grading of the doctoral thesis.
 Both statements will also be delivered to the doctoral candidate, who is entitled to respond to these documents.
 Any responses by the doctoral candidate are submitted to the Faculty Council together with the documents produced by the grading committee.
 The documents will be attached to the minutes of the Faculty Council meeting, after which they will become public.
-A doctoral candidate dissatisfied with the Faculty Council decision can appeal for its amendment to the Board of Examination Appeals.
+A doctoral candidate who is dissatisfied with the Faculty Council decision can appeal for its amendment to the Board of Examination Appeals.

-The opponent’s fee is €500 (from 1 August 2023).
-The Faculty will pay the fee when the signed statement on the doctoral thesis has been received at the Faculty’s doctoral student services.
-The payment of the fee requires that the opponent has also submitted a fee form to the Faculty in conjunction with or after having submitted their statement.
+The opponent’s fee is €500.
+The faculty will pay the fee when the signed statement on the doctoral dissertation has been received at the faculty’s doctoral student services.
+The payment of the fee requires that the opponent has also submitted a fee form to the faculty in conjunction with or after having submitted their statement.

-The Faculty will compensate the opponent’s travel and accommodation expenses and per diem allowances for a maximum of three days.
-The condition is that the trip has been organised as economically as possible (economy class flights , the hotel stay at maximum approx. €150 per night).
-The Faculty will also cover reasonable lunch and dinner costs to the custos serving as the host.
-Likewise, the Faculty will also compensate for a light lunch/coffee service for the grading committee after the public examination.
+The faculty will compensate the opponent’s travel and accommodation expenses and per diem allowances for a maximum of three days.
+The condition is that the trip has been organised as economically as possible (economy class flights, the hotel stay at maximum approx. €150 per night).
+The faculty will also cover reasonable lunch and dinner costs to the custos serving as the host.
+Likewise, the faculty will also compensate for a light lunch/coffee service for the grading committee after the public examination.

 It is recommendable that administrative services of the on-site team make reservations for travel arrangements and accommodation.